-Background corrections should be unnecessary under the conditions of the test.
+Background corrections should be unnecessary under the conditions of the test, except perhaps at the lowest measured count rates.

 For counting systems with two or more independent electronic channels, the procedure should be carried out on each individual channel.

 Inaccurate pipetting of the radionuclide solution, whether due to poor technique or to the use of poorly calibrated pipettes, may introduce artefacts into the results.